jupiter-online/PyStrange/README.md

 Set the number of points to calculated with option "-p".
 You can specify to plot only every n'th point with option "-j".
 You can start plotting at a certain index with option "-f".
-You can define a time interval with option "-t" (only available for 3D output)
+You can define a time interval with option "-t" (only available for 3D output).
+Yout can define an interpolation factor.
 ## Help
 Use **-h** or **--help** to show the help text.
 ```